Mission of the Archives & Records Center

 Regulations Applying to City of Alexandria Public Records

 The Archives & Records Center follows all applicable state and local regulations governing the management of City records.
 Records that are available to the public for research are those not subject to restrictions under the VA Public Records Act (Sec.
 42.1-76 et seq.), VA Freedom of Information Act (Sec.
 2.1-340 et seq.), and City Administrative Regulations.
-Members of the public who seek access to confidential documents must submit a FOIA request the City Attorney’s Office in Room 1300, City Hall, 301 King Street (703-746-3750) or by submitting a request to FOIArequests@alexandriava.gov .
+Members of the public who seek access to confidential documents must submit a FOIA request to the City Attorney’s Office in Room 1300, City Hall, 301 King Street (703-746-3750) or by submitting a request to FOIArequests@alexandriava.gov .

 What Records are Available for Research?